dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 185. No free ride for Bitcoin.
 186. At present, virtual currencies are vulnerable to crime, given they sit outside the financial-services regulatory framework.
 They make it easier to move illicit funds faster and more secretly than via the traditional banking system.
 187. Blockchain is best used as a compliance technology, not a digital piggy bank.
+188. Most blockchain evangelists exaggerate what blockchain does, overlooking what it was designed for, and stretch it to irrelevance.